Tutorial: Discover physical servers with Azure Migrate: Discovery and assessment

 If you come across any issues, you can access the script logs at C:\ProgramData\Microsoft Azure\Logs\AzureMigrateScenarioInstaller_Timestamp.log for troubleshooting.

 Set up the appliance for the first time.

 Open a browser on any server that can connect to the appliance, and open the URL of the appliance web app: https://appliance name or IP address: 44368.

-Alternately, you can open the app from the desktop by clicking the app shortcut.
+Alternately, you can open the app from the desktop by selecting the app shortcut.

 Accept the license terms, and read the third-party information.

 In the configuration manager, select Set up prerequisites, and then complete these steps:

 Connectivity: The appliance checks that the server has internet access.
 If the server uses a proxy:

 Select Setup proxy to specify the proxy address (in the form